 Wild fern candles come in various scents packaged in a recyclable box with eco-friendly cotton cords and starched peanuts.
 They are non-toxic and have a long burning time.

 This candle from Thiara Brands comes from natural ingredients like soy wax and vegetable wax.
-It comes with a lead-free cotton wick and well-refined fragrance oils completely cruelty-free.
+It comes with a lead-free cotton wick and well-refined fragrance oils that are completely cruelty-free.
 These vegan, non-toxic candles come in various scents with a burning time of 40-50 hours.
 Thiara brand’s candle range comes in a variety of scents as well as quirky sayings printed on their labels.

 They make these candles from GMO-free soy wax and cotton core wicks.
 They come in various scents, including lavender and vanilla, hand-poured into recyclable tins.
 These candles are vegan-friendly and come in 100% recyclable packaging.

-Wild Beautiful Free makes eco-friendly, cruelty-free, and non-toxic candles.
+Wild Beautiful Free makes eco-friendly, cruelty-free, and non-toxic organic candles.
 Manufacturers make these candles using organic coconut wax mixed with pure essential oils and come with an organic cotton wick.

 Its dream scent (lavender and vanilla) is a stress-relief candle that calms anxiety, helps with deep meditation, and induces sleep.
 Wild Beautiful Free gives 10% to ethical non-profit organizations that support animal conservation with every purchase you make.